A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Introduction

 We show here how the computational cost of the standard Metropolis-Hastings algorithm can be reduced significantly by using a multilevel approach.
-This has already proved highly successful for subsurface flow problems in the context of standard Monte Carlo estimators based on independent and identically distributed (i.i.d.) samples \cite{cgst11,bsz11,gkss11,cst11,tsgu12}.
-The multilevel Monte Carlo (MLMC) method was first introduced by Heinrich for the computation of high-dimensional, parameter-dependent integrals \cite{heinrich01}, and then rediscovered by Giles \cite{giles08} in the context of infinite-dimensional integration in stochastic differential equations in finance.
-Similar ideas were also used by Brandt and his co-workers to accelerate statistical mechanics calculations \cite{bgr94,bi03}.
-The basic ideas are to (i) exploit the linearity of expectation, (ii) introduce a hierarchy of computational models that are assumed to converge (as the model resolution is increased) to some limit model (e.g. the original PDE), and (iii) build estimators for differences of output quantities instead of estimators for the quantities themselves.
-In the context of PDEs with random coefficients, the multilevel estimators use a hierarchy of spatial grids and exploit that the numerical solution of a PDE on a coarser spatial grid, and thus the evaluation of the likelihood, is computationally much cheaper than on a fine grid.
-In that way each individual estimator will either have a smaller variance, since differences of output quantities from two consecutive models go to zero with increased model resolution, or it will require significantly less computational work per sample for low model resolutions.
-Either way the cost of each of the individual estimators is significantly reduced, easily compensating for the cost of having to compute $L+1$ estimators instead of one, where $L$ is the number of levels.
+This has already proved highly successful in the context of standard Monte Carlo estimators based on independent and identically distributed (i.i.d.) samples \cite{cgst11,bsz11,gkss11,cst11,tsgu13} for subsurface flow problems.
+The multilevel Monte Carlo (MLMC) method was first introduced by Heinrich for the computation of high-dimensional, parameter-dependent integrals \cite{heinrich01}, and then rediscovered by Giles \cite{giles08} in the context of stochastic differential equations in finance.
+Similar ideas were also used in \cite{bgr94,bi03} to accelerate statistical mechanics calculations.
+The basic ideas are to (i) exploit the linearity of expectation, (ii) introduce a hierarchy of computational models that converge (with increasing model resolution) to some limit model (e.g. the original PDE), and (iii) build estimators for {the differences of output quantities instead of the quantities themselves.} In the context of PDEs with random coefficients, the multilevel estimators use a hierarchy of spatial grids and exploit that the numerical solution of a PDE, and thus the evaluation of the likelihood, is computationally much cheaper on coarser spatial grids.
+In that way, the individual estimators will either have small variance, since differences of output quantities from consecutive models go to zero with increased model resolution, or they will require significantly less computational work per sample for low model resolutions.
+Either way the cost of all the individual estimators is significantly reduced, easily compensating for the cost of having to compute $L+1$ estimators instead of one, where $L$ is the number of levels.